School hours are as follows:

 The school door is opened at 8.30am for 3rd to 6th Class and siblings.
 The school insurance company request that parents be reminded that children who are left outside the school before that time are not covered by insurance.
 In the case of any accident, neither the Board of Management nor the teaching staff can be held responsible.
 For that same reason, children must be collected promptly at the end of the school day.
 If someone different is collecting your child from school, you must inform the teacher.
 Special arrangements have been made in relation to classes, which are held after hours.
-Parents of children in the Junior and Senior Infants classroom should collect their children at 1.30pm sharp, as the teacher is roistered for other duties after 1.30pm.
+Parents of children in the Junior and Senior Infants classroom should collect their children at 1.30pm sharp, as the teacher is rostered for other duties after 1.30pm.

 In the interest of the safety of all of the children in the school, it is necessary to keep all entrances to the building locked during school hours.
 It is appreciated that this may cause some small inconvenience, but we believe you will agree that it is a small price to pay to try to ensure the safety and well-being of your children.

-New locks were fitted to the doors some time ago which allows them to open from the inside although locked on the outside-therefore there is no danger should it be necessary to evacuate to the front door.
-This enables the door to be opened by the school secretary from the office upstairs.
-If your child must leave the premise for any reason during school hours please send in a note or make prior arrangement with the teacher.
+New locks were fitted to the doors some time ago which allows them to open from the inside although locked on the outside -therefore there is no danger should it be necessary to evacuate through the outer doors.
+The front door is also enabled to be opened by the school secretary from the office upstairs by pressing on the buzzer outside the front door.

 Forgotten lunches/property may be delivered during break time or by making use of the intercom system.
 Please leave these with the secretary as classes may not be disturbed.